Woman sitting at computer

 1. What is the NIST Phish Scale, and what is the purpose?

 The NIST Phish Scale was created by The National Institute of Standards and Technology (NIST) and released in 2020.
 With real-life phishing attacks on the rise, the release of the NIST Phish Scale could not have come at a better time.
-So what is the NIST Phish Scale?
+So, what is the NIST Phish Scale?
 At its most basic level, NIST Phish Scale is a method by which CISOs can rate and categorize the detection difficulty of the templates used in their phishing simulations.
 By quantifying the number of “cues” present and adding that to the ever-important element of user “context,” click rate data from training simulations instantly becomes more meaningful.
 A 25% click rate isn’t necessarily a failure, and a 1% click rate doesn’t necessarily indicate low risk.

 Suppose a template has an abundance of ‘cues’ like misspellings and poor grammar and has absolutely no alignment with common workplace practices or significant external events.
 In that case, user detection should be much less difficult, so very low click rates would be the expected outcome.
 Conversely, suppose a CISO observes high click rates on this same lower difficulty campaign.
 In that case, it could indicate low organizational awareness and high risk within that group of targets, and remedial training would be warranted.
 Simulation training campaigns can and should be developed across the full spectrum of detection difficulties to prevent potential targets from becoming complacent.
 The Phish Scale is key to this planning and to analyzing the subsequent results.